 Well-designed educational programs recognize the importance of diversity among students and teach in inclusive ways that don’t overlook anyone’s background.
 When children grow up in such an environment of acceptance, they carry that value with them into adulthood, creating more equality in the world.

-As people move on into higher education, they’re often more exposed to people who have differing opinions or belief systems, which forces people to further break down the boundaries of their own beliefs.
+As people move on into higher education, they’re often more exposed to people with differing opinions or belief systems, forcing people to further break down the boundaries of their own beliefs.
 By gaining an awareness of how other people work, lead, and learn, students can become more self-aware of their own methods of doing these things.

 7. Helps Build a Social Network